-I am a Psychodynamic Counsellor with many years of experience working with adults, both NHS and private clients in a BACP accredited counselling service, and young people (16 years and over in a further education setting).
+I am a Psychodynamic Counsellor with many years of experience working with adults, both NHS and private clients in a BACP accredited counselling service, and young people in a further education setting.

 Individuals may seek counselling for many different reasons, such as feeling low, depressed or anxious.
 Perhaps a difficulty coping, relationship issues, or having experienced a loss or illness.
 Sometimes there is a precipitating event in life or there may be a sense of feeling lost, empty or lonely and not knowing why.
 The reasons for seeking counselling may be long standing or may have occurred more recently.

 Whatever our reasons for seeking counselling the opportunity to talk may help make sense of current difficulties.
 Perhaps there are issues from the past affecting how we feel and function in the present.
 There may be experiences that could have felt too challenging at the time, resulting in the feelings related to these experiences becoming locked away.
 By exploring these emotions and having time and space to reflect it can be possible to come to accept ourselves and learn from our experiences.

 Counselling is about understanding and learning from the past rather than living in it.
 If we can understand how our past may affect our present feelings or behaviours it can then be possible to make changes to the way we lead our lives and relate to others in the present time.
 The professional counselling relationship offers a confidential, non-judgemental and supportive space in which to develop this self-awareness and understanding.

 Following a career working as a doctor in General Practice and Palliative Care I have subsequently trained as a Counsellor and have a Postgraduate Diploma in Psychodynamic Counselling from the University of Reading.